 Working during pregnancy: Do's and don'ts

 Working during pregnancy isn't always easy.
-Know how to battle symptoms and stay healthy while getting the job done.By Mayo Clinic Staff
+Know how to handle symptoms and stay healthy while getting the job done.By Mayo Clinic Staff

-Most women can continue working during pregnancy.
-Being pregnant, however, might present challenges at the workplace.
-To stay healthy and productive on the job, understand how to alleviate common pregnancy discomforts — and know when a work task might jeopardize your pregnancy.
+Most people can continue working during pregnancy.
+Being pregnant, however, might present challenges in the workplace.
+To stay healthy and productive on the job, you need to understand how to relieve common pregnancy discomforts — and know when a work task might jeopardize the pregnancy.

 Easing nausea and vomiting